Skip to cookie consent Skip to main content

 Mass General Brigham

-“Medication may help if you have overweight or obesity and you aren’t making enough progress with diet and exercise alone,” says Dr. Stanford, who cares for patients at the Massachusetts General Hospital Weight Center and is equity director of the Endocrine Division at Mass General.
+“Medication may help if you have overweight or obesity and you aren’t making enough progress with diet and exercise alone,” says Dr. Stanford, who cares for patients at the Massachusetts General Hospital Weight Center.

-Doctors use a measure of weight compared to height, called body mass index (BMI), as a guideline to determine who may benefit from medication for weight loss.
+Doctors use a measure of weight relative to height, called body mass index (BMI), as a guideline to determine who may benefit from obesity medication.
 High BMI levels are associated with increased body fat and greater risks for future health problems.

 Generally, your doctor may prescribe medication if you are an adult who has: